richgel999/ufo_data/bin/anon_pdf.md

-**(PUBLIC DOMAIN)** - 19 August 2003 — Jacques Vallee meets with Kit Green and Kristin B Zimmerman in Detroit, MI.
+**(PUBLIC DOMAIN)** - 19 August 2003 — Jacques Vallée meets with Kit Green and Kristin B Zimmerman in Detroit, MI.
 While at Wayne State University, Green shows Vallee a study he conducted where test subjects who believed they had communication with aliens were shown a series of slides, including one in which a photo of an “alien face” is inserted.
 Green claims the image was from Los Alamos National Lab.
 He says he was given the data “through Hal” from a series of analyses done at LANL on “live aliens” from 1950-51.
 Green didn’t know if the photo was real but Zimmerman admits they may have been “fed” classified materials and Green used the materials to perform research on unsuspecting subjects.
 Green also conducts General Motors research here, where he is employed.

 *   [https://www.amazon.com/Forbidden-Science-Pacific-Heights-2000-2009/dp/1949501248](https://www.amazon.com/Forbidden-Science-Pacific-Heights-2000-2009/dp/1949501248)

-**(PUBLIC DOMAIN)** - 23 August 2003 — Jacques Vallee writes that Hal Puthoff and John Petersen of the Arlington Institute “assure” him there is only one “black UFO operation” and that it likely has to do with hardware.
+**(PUBLIC DOMAIN)** - 23 August 2003 — Jacques Vallée writes that Hal Puthoff and John Petersen of the Arlington Institute “assure” him there is only one “black UFO operation” and that it likely has to do with hardware.
 Vallee is confused why there would be biological data in Kit’s hands and elsewhere if this were really the case.
 Vallee also states former DCI William Colby told Green he “deserve\[d\] to know,” but wouldn’t confirm alien biology outright.

 *   [https://www.amazon.com/Forbidden-Science-Pacific-Heights-2000-2009/dp/1949501248](https://www.amazon.com/Forbidden-Science-Pacific-Heights-2000-2009/dp/1949501248)